 It is a really complex world and it is not easy to decide which direction to go and to see what the future will be like.
 Kick-start the journey by building up a team with people from different competencies and backgrounds and start making scenarios together.
 “If you can imagine it today, it will exist within 10 years”.

 For us marketeers, it is more and more important to be able to become

 accountable for the revenue and we have to be able to measure the impact of marketing activities for the growth.
 The formula is simple: 1) always test and take the learnings 2) use technology to automate 3) scale up the best practices and winning use cases.
-So, the final battle here is to really start utilizing the data for marketing – to impact the revenue and use AI models for calculating the impact for revenue.
+So, the final battle here is to really start utilising the data for marketing – to impact the revenue and use AI models for calculating the impact for revenue.

 3. From Mad Men to Math Men – AI is the new superpower

 Bringing data and intelligence into the core of marketing and sales often means big changes in the way of working and what competencies are required.
 To start the change, you need to start breaking silos and start creating a culture that will build bridges between human intelligence and AI.
 Bring together people from different competencies, such as creative design, technology, and data – we are all needed to succeed together.
 And then you can start trying things out and accelerate the AI adoption in marketing – to take the algo leap.

 4. Convenience, convenience, convenience